Shawn-Nichol/AndroidKotlinGuide/BackgroundTasks/Background optimizations.md

 - Apps cannot send or receive ACTION_NEW_PICTURE or ACTION_NEW_VIDEO broadcasts.
 This optimization affects all apps, not only those targting Android 7.0

-If your app uses any of these intents, you should remove dependencies on them as soon as possible so that you can properly target devices running Android 7.0 or higher.
-The android famework provides several solutions to mitigate the need for these implicit broadcassts.
-OR example JobScheduler and the new WorkManager provide robuts mechanisms to schedule network operations when specified conditions such as a connection, an unmetered network are met.
-You use JobScheduler to react to changes to content providers.
-JobInfo objects encapsulate the parameters that Jobscheudler uses to schedule the job.
-When the conditions of the job are met the system executes this job on your apps JobService.
+`JobScheduler` and the `WorkManager` provide robuts mechanisms to schedule network operations when specified conditions such as a connection, an unmetered network are met.
+Use `JobScheduler` to react to changes to content providers. `JobInfo` objects encapsulate the parameters that `Jobscheudler` uses to schedule the job.
+When the conditions of the job are met the system executes this job on your apps `JobService`.

 ## User-initiated restirctions
 Beginning in Android 9 API 28, if an app exhibits some of the bad behaviors describe in Adnroid vitals, the system prompts the user to restrict the app's access to system resources.

 If the system notices that an app is consuming excessive resources, it notifies the user and gives the user the option of resticting the app's actions.
 Behaviors that can trigger the notification include.

 - Excessive wake locks: 1 partial wake lock held for an hour when screen is off
 - Excessive backgroun services: if app targets API level lower than 26 and has excessive background services

-The precise restrictions imposed are deteremined by the device manufactureer.
+The restrictions imposed are deteremined by the device manufactureer.
 For exmple on AOSP builds, restricted apps cannot run jobs, trigger alarms, or use the network except when the app is in the foregournd

-## Restrictiosn on receivnig network activiity broadcasts
+## Restrictiosn on receivnig network activity broadcasts
 Apps targeting android 7.0 do not receive CONNECTIVITY_ACTION broadcasts if they register to receive them in their manifest, a processes that depend on this broadcast will not start.
 This could pose a problem for apps that want to listen for network chagnes or perform bulk network activites when the device connects to an unmetereed network.
 Several solutions to get around this restriction already exist in the Android famework.

 ## Schedule network jobs on unmetered connections
-When using the JobInfo.Builder class to build your Jobinfo object apply the setRequireNetworkType() method and pass JobInfo.NETWORK_TYPE_UNMETERED as a job parameter.
-The following schdules a service to run when the device connects to an unmetereed network and is charging
+When using the `JobInfo.Builder` class to build your `Jobinfo` object apply the setRequireNetworkType() method and pass JobInfo.NETWORK_TYPE_UNMETERED as a job parameter.
+The following schdules a service to run when the device connects to an unmetereed network and is charging.

 ```
 const val MY_BACKGROUND_JOB = 0